Genetic Engineering of Mammalian Stem Cells

 Applicants should be postdoctoral scientists or senior PhD students actively engaged in or soon to commence relevant research.
 The course is also suitable for facility managers/principal investigators wishing to bring the latest genetic modification technologies into their facilities/groups.

-Limited bursaries are available for non-commercial applicants (50% of fee) and are subject to open competition.
+Limited bursaries are available for non-commercial applicants (up to 50% of fee) and are subject to open competition.
 If you would like to apply for a bursary, please complete the bursary section of the online application form (see below for application process).